NIIF Board of Directors

 Lori Glass

-Lori Glass Director
+Lori Glass City Director

 Lori Glass currently serves as the Assistant Commissioner for Project Finance at Baltimore City DHCD.
 She has over 20 years of experience in impact investing and program development.
 Lori was most recently the Chief Lending Officer at NIIF where she led loan origination and business development.
 Prior to joining NIIF, she was selected to build a new program at the Primary Care Development Corporation, a CDFI specializing in healthcare lending.
 There she launched a program funded by New York State created to increase access to primary and behavioral health care in underserved markets.
 From 2013-2016, she served as CEO for Appalachia Community Capital, a start-up loan fund established to leveraging grant capital, foundation PRIs and bank lending in order to support under-invested communities.
 From 2003-2011 she worked at the Reinvestment Fund, where she was a member of the management team, led key efforts to launch the healthy foods financing program, and worked as a local market director.
 Lori serves as board member of the National Housing Trust Community Development Fund where she serves on the Loan Committee.

-Colin Tarbert Director
+Colin Tarbert City Director

 Colin Tarbert is the President and CEO of the Baltimore Development Corporation (BDC), which serves as the economic development agency for Baltimore City responsible for growing the city by retaining and attracting businesses, expanding job opportunities for city residents, and increasing investment in the city.
 Prior to his BDC appointment, Colin served in various leadership roles for nearly a decade at the Mayor’s Office of Baltimore City during three administrations, including the roles of Deputy Chief of Strategic Alliances and Deputy Mayor for Economic and Neighborhood Development.
 In addition, Colin is active on numerous civic and non-profit boards, including chair of the Baltimore Hotel Corporation, chair of the Baltimore Public Markets Corporation and a member of the board of East Baltimore Development Inc.